Misamis Oriental: Geography

-Located in Northern Mindanao, the province borders Bukidnon to the south, Agusan del Norte to the east and Lanao del Norte to the west.
+Located in Northern Mindanao, the province borders Bukidnon to the south, Agusan del Norte and Agusan del Sur to the east and Lanao del Norte to the west.
 On the north is the Bohol Sea with the island-province of Camiguin just off its northern coast.

 Misamis Oriental occupies a total land area of 3,131.52 km2.
 When the independent city of Cagayan de Oro is included for geographical purposes, the province's land area is 3544.32 km2.

 Misamis Oriental, as a coastal province, is dominated by two bays to the north; the Macajalar and the Gingoog Bay.
 The central portion of the province features several rivers originating from the highlands of Bukidnon, such as the Cagayan.

 Administrative divisions

-Misamis Oriental comprises 23 municipalities and 2 component cities, which are organized into two legislative districts and further subdivided into 424 barangays.
+Misamis Oriental comprises 23 municipalities and 2 component cities, which are organized into three legislative districts and further subdivided into 424 barangays.
 The provincial capital, Cagayan de Oro, is a highly urbanized city that is administered independently from the province.

+Biodiversity

+Misamis Oriental is rich in biodiversity.
+The Indigenous Higaonon community helps protect the natural environment on the forests of Misamis Oriental and Bukidnon.
+A study by the Mindanao State University attributes the biodiversity on Mount Sumagaya to the Indigenous management strategy and sustainable agriculture practiced by the Higaonon.
+Higaonon ancestral lands are threatened by land grabbing and land clearing.

+Mount Sumagaya hosts at least 52 floral species from 19 families, including many that are considered economically and socially significant to the Higaonon people.
+It has a high floral diversity and is home to a threatened carnivorous pitcher plant that was first discovered in 2014.
+It is also home to 22 endemic species of birds, including the Philippine eagle.
+It also hosts various mammals, reptiles, and amphibians.